 Snake Gourd care is similar to that of most other gourds.
 Prune the plant's lateral branches to increase fruit set and production.
 Some people tie a pebble or other weight to the flower end of the gourd to foster a straighter fruit, but this is just for aesthetics.
 There is no need to do so.

 Harvest Snake Gourds when young, around 40-50 days from planting.
-The long varietals may then be ready when only 16-18 inches, while the shorter cultivars will be around 6 to 8 inches (15 to 20 cm) in length.
+The long varietals may then be ready when only 16-18 inches, while the shorter cultivars will be about 6 to 8 inches (15 to 20 cm) in length.

 The fully ripe fruit is quite inedible, orange, and mushy.
 However, the red, jelly-like substance surrounding the seeds can be eaten much as a tomato sauce in recipes or used in ayurvedic medicine.
 Seeds are often used as fodder for livestock but are toxic to humans.

 - Back to genus Trichosanthes